StratusLab/authn/vm-rest-api/src/main/markdown/rest-api.md

 HTTP response in this case is `302` with the URI of the new virtual machine in the "Location" header.
 The body will also include the raw machine identifier.

 NOTE: Should OVF be used as a valid input format?

+NOTE: The detailed specifications for the various input formats will be defined as the implementation progresses.

 ### HTTP Status Codes
   * 302: redirect to URL of new virtual machine